ngxs/store/docs/concepts/select.md

 # Selects

-Its important to note that READS and WRITES are completely separate in ngxs.
+It's important to note that READS and WRITES are completely separate in ngxs.
 To read data out of the store, we can either call the `select` method on the `Store` service or a `@Select` decorator.
-First lets look at the `select` method.
+First let's look at the `select` method.

 ### Select Decorators
 You can select slices of data from the store using the `@Select` decorator.
 It has a few